MAIF/izanami/izanami-documentation/src/main/paradox/features/lock.md

 Lock and _authorized patterns_ ( @ref[cf. UI guide ](../ui.md#edit-a-user) ) does not have a same target :

-- lock : freeze a part of tree
+- lock : freeze a part of tree.
+All the features can be changed but the creation of new branch can be forbidden.
 - authorized patterns : grant permissions (CRUD) to features,

 ## UI